creimers/graphene-auth-examples/README.md

 # django graphene authentiation example - work in progress

-In this repo, I'm trying to figure out how to do authentication and authorization with django graphene.
+In this repo, I'm trying to figure out how to do authentication and authorization with graphql and [graphene-django](https://github.com/graphql-python/graphene-django).

 When I started, I was especially interested in mutation examples for user registration, account activation, login etc.